 Climate projections for the ACT indicate warmer and drier conditions with more frequent droughts and bushfires.
 Extreme weather events are projected to become more severe.
 These will have the biggest impact on the most vulnerable in our community, the very young and old, the disadvantaged and those with ill-health.

 The ACT Government Community Engagement Strategy on Climate Change builds on the important climate change engagement work already underway in the Territory.
 It sets out how the ACT Government will communicate with the community about climate change, including by making sustainability and climate change information readily available to households, schools, businesses and community groups.

 In 2018 the Government commissioned University of Canberra to undertake a survey on community resilience to the impacts of climate change.
 2671 people over 18 years old and living in the ACT region (including Queanbeyan and Googong) completed the survey.

-Key highlights of the 2016 survey include:
+Key findings of the survey include:

 - 90% of respondents agreed that climate change is a genuine problem for the future